Jason-Lee08/personal-site/src/data/about.md

 This is a work in progress.
 I think I should be more fun. ---->

 # I dream of
-- Continually improving.
+- Continually improving
-- Staying proactive and pursuing my dreams.
+- Staying proactive and pursuing my dreams
-- Building a brighter future for everyone.
+- Building a brighter future for everyone
-- Treating others with kindness and respect.
+- Treating others with kindness and respect
-- Generous exam curves.
+- Generous exam curves

-# Here's 70% of my personality in one picture:
+# I'm a very serious person... (sometimes)